Accessibility statement for Commonplace

 We advise our customers against doing so, but our engagement partners may non-compliant content:

 - Most older PDF documents are not fully accessible to screen reader software

 - Embedded videos may not contain captions

 - Some new survey question types that are still in Beta may not yet be fully accessible: map as a question, comment on image, budgeting question, skip logic.
-Even if selected by engagement partners for inclusion in the website, none of these are required questions and we’d recommend you change these for alternative questions.
+Even if selected by engagement partners for inclusion in the website, none of these are required questions and we recommend to customers to avoid these questions if they require full compliance.